Learning When To Take A Break

 Taking a break is a part of my overall wellness.
 I get to check in with myself and reconnect with the person I want to become and the path I’m on.
 The last break allowed me to grow up and fully embrace a lot of the things I’ve wanted to suppress in my life.
 I traveled the world, met so many new people, and made decisions that led me to today.
 Life isn’t always beautiful and perfect.
 The last few years taught me that.
 These years also taught me is that it’s okay not to be okay and to take a step back.

 Learning when to take a break is a vital part of growing up in my eyes.
-My body and I got closer through meditation on Headspace, exercising, and just being exhausted.
-I put my foot down when I get too tired.
+My body and I got closer through meditation on Headspace, exercising, and pure exhaustion.
+When I become tired, I put my foot down.
 Instead of working through the exhaustion, I come home, take a long shower, and go to bed.
 When you learn how and when to take a break, you also learn how to not let other people push you past your boundaries.
 Defying external expectations is not easy.
 People will judge and think you aren’t working as hard.

 In reality, when you know your body and your limits, you can be a more productive worker for the long-term, instead of burning out quickly.
 Taking a break is a part of creating a sustainable lifestyle, which is one of the biggest things I want going into the new year.
 I want a life that I can move forward with and where I know how to deal when things don’t go perfectly.
 My hope is that as we move into a new decade, everyone takes personal wellness a little more seriously, so as a society, we can move forward and everyone can smell the roses a little more often.